 The Foundation supports and collaborates with existing organizations that are doing philanthropic or community programs to build a stronger Culebra and Puerto Rico.

-Coronavirus is having a dramatic impact all around the world, Culebra is not inmune.
-The economy of Culebra is dependent on tourism, which is nonexistent during the quarantine.
-Almost everyone is out of work and concerned about access to food.
-The Foundation is partnering with other amazing organizations like the Hispanic Federation, Mujeres de Isla, Banco de Alimentos de Puerto Rico, among others to access food, transport it to Culebra and distribute these critical supplies to the community.
+Coronavirus has had a dramatic impact all around the world, Culebra was not inmune.
+The economy of Culebra is dependent on tourism, which was nonexistent during the quarantine.
+Almost everyone was out of work and concerned about access to food.
+The Foundation partnered with other amazing organizations like the Hispanic Federation, Mujeres de Isla, Banco de Alimentos de Puerto Rico, among others to access food, transport it to Culebra and distribute these critical supplies to the community.

 The Comadre project began as a pilot project to support and educate new mothers and their families.

 For the first two years of the child’s life, new mothers are paired with another women through a mentorship program that facilitates the preparation for challenges brought about by motherhood.
-Women are taught about parenting, physical and emotional skills and are each given “Baby Box” for their newborn.
+Women are taught about parenting, physical and emotional skills.

 Proyecto Siembra is an initiative that promotes education regarding ecological principles for planting and growing.
 The project is in charge of maintaining a community orchard that encompasses all the green spaces of SEVA, The old school of Culebra.
 Here, children are taught about compost, maintenance of seed banks, and different ecological planting techniques.
 The project also built a hen house which collects fresh eggs.